-Our experience with other communication methods has shown that there are three main points to be considered when designing a new system: separation, flexibility and speed.
+The main goal of Rserve is to provide an interface which can be used by applications to perform computations in R. Our experience with other communication methods has shown that there are three main points to be considered when designing a new system: separation, flexibility and speed.

 It is important to separate the R system from the application itself.
-One reason is to avoid any dependence on the programming language of the application, since a native direct interface to R is usable from the C language only(2)(5).
-Another aspect comes from the fact that tight integration with R is more error prone, since the application must take internals of R into account.
+One reason is to avoid any dependence on the programming language of the application, since a native direct interface to R (Chambers, 1998) is usable from the C language only (R Development Core Team, 2003).
+Another aspect comes from the fact that tight integration with R is more error prone, because the application must take internals of R into account.
 On the other hand application developers want the interface to be very flexible and make use of most R facilities.
-Finally speed is a crucial element, because the goal is to provide the user with the desired results without the need of starting an R session from scratch.
+Finally speed is a crucial element, because the goal is to provide the user with the desired results quickly, without the need of starting an R session from scratch.

 A client/server concept allows us to meet all three key requirements.
 The computation is done by the Rserve core, which is a server answering requests from clients such as applications.
 The communication between the Rserve and the client is done via network sockets, usually over TCP/IP protocol, but other variations are also possible.
-This allows the use of a central Rserve from remote computers, but also local communication on a single machine.
+This allows the use of a central Rserve from remote computers, the use of several Rserve by the remote client to distribute computation, but also local communication on a single machine.

-One Rserve can serve multiple clients simultaneously1.
+One Rserve can serve multiple clients simultaneously.
 Every connection to Rserve obtains its own data space and working directory.
 This means, that objects created by one connection don't affect other connections in any way.
 Additionally each connection can produce local files, such as images created by R's bitmap graphics device, without interfering with other connections.
 Every application can open multiple connections to process parallel tasks.

 The data transfer between the application and Rserve is performed in a binary form to gain speed and minimize the amount of transferred data.
 Intermediate objects are stored in Rserve, therefore only objects of interest need to be transferred to the client.
-For practical examples, see section 4.
+For practical examples, see section 5.

 Beside communication with the R core, Rserve has also an integrated authentication and file transfer protocol, which makes Rserve suitable for use on separate machines.
 User authentication is provided to add a level of security for remote use.
-Currently Rserve support two variants: plain text authentication and unix crypt authentication with server challenge2.
-File transfer allows copying of files either needed for the computation or produced by R from the client to the server and vice versa.
-Both features can be turned off if Rserve is used only locally.
+File transfer allows copying of files needed for the computation or produced by R from the client to the server and vice versa.